gil-testproject/JUnit-Parameterization-Article/README.md

 # Converting JUnit 5 & Selenium into TestProject coded test

-**TestProject service is a great platform to use that can be very helpful for testers who want to simplify the process of creating, sharing, and maintaining existing tests.**
+## Introduction
+In this article, I will explain how to convert the JUnit 5 parameterized test into a test that can be executed with the power of TestProject.
+This way, we will be able to use all of the good stuff that TestProject brings to us :)

+## Why we need it?

-**TestProject brings to us the following benefits**
+### TestProject brings to us the following benefits

 * No need to download chrome driver / mobile driver
 * No need to set up reporting service